MineHubs-Studios/PreFlight/README.md

 A CLI tool to streamline project setup and ensure all dependencies are in check.

-> ⚠️ **Disclaimer:** PreFlight is currently in beta development, meaning that features, functionality, and stability are subject to change frequently.
-This project is highly experimental, and users should expect regular updates, modifications, and potential disruptions.
->
-> We appreciate any **feedback or bug reports** to help improve the project.

----

 ## 📌 Overview

 PreFlight is a powerful command-line tool designed to **validate, check, and fix** your project's environment and dependencies before starting development.